-The importance of engaging legal assistance at the start cannot be emphasised enough, because even though the process is regulated, it is still fairly biased in favour of the seller.
+The importance of engaging legal assistance at the start cannot be emphasised enough, because even though the process is regulated, it is biased in favour of the seller.

-It is not the norm for Italian nationals buying property in Italy to use a solicitor as we would in the UK.
-However, it is highly recommended that as a non-resident, so as to protect your interests in an unbiased manner, you do engage one.
+It is not usual for Italian nationals buying property in Italy to seek legal representation in the way that is commonplace in the UK.
+However, as a non-resident, in order to protect your interests in an unbiased manner, it is highly recommended that you do engage lawyer.

-The process varies from that of the UK in that as soon as you have found a property you wish to buy and have made an offer, you need to accompany that offer with a 1 per cent deposit.
-Unfortunately, this deposit only binds you as a buyer: the seller can still accept other offers at this stage.
-The process in its entirety is covered further on in this guide.
+The process varies from that of the UK in that as soon as you have found a property you wish to buy and have made an offer, you need to accompany that offer with a one per cent deposit.
+Unfortunately, this deposit only binds you as a buyer, the seller can still accept other offers at this stage.
+More about the process in its entirety is covered further in this guide.

-Another difference to note is that under Italian law, the real estate agent for the seller generally receives commission from both buyer and seller, often in the region of 2.5 to 3 per cent, although alternative arrangements can be agreed.
+Another difference to note is that under Italian law, the real estate agent for the seller generally receives commission from both buyer and seller, often in the region of two and half to three per cent, although alternative arrangements can be agreed.
 Agents in Italy must be registered with their local Chamber of Commerce and have a minimum level of qualifications.

 What are the common issues experienced when buying Italian real estate?

-This is another reason why it is absolutely imperative to engage an Italian property solicitor from the start, even before you make an offer.
-They will be able to check that there are no outstanding debts or mortgages linked to the property which you will take on with the purchase; they will also look into issues such as planning permission, so that you are fully informed before you put down your 1 per cent deposit.
+This is another reason why it is absolutely imperative to engage an Italian property law firm from the start, even before you make an offer.
+They will be able to check that there are no outstanding debts or mortgages attached to the property which you could unwittingly take on with the purchase; they will also look into issues such as planning permission, so that you are fully informed before you put down your one per cent deposit.

 What is involved in the process of buying Italian property?

-As already mentioned, the process begins when you have an offer accepted and put down your 1 per cent deposit.
-It is good practice at this point to specify a time limit by which you wish to reach the next stage, so that you are not left in limbo by the seller, who may well be biding time waiting for a better offer.
+As prevously mentioned, the process begins when you have an offer accepted and the one per cent deposit has been paid.
+It is good practice at this point to specify a time limit by which you wish to reach the next stage, this will limit the possibility of the seller biding their time in the hope that a better offer comes along.

-Your Italian property solicitor will inspect the contract and advise you of any issues before you sign.
-You should also at this stage, prior to signing, instruct a surveyor to conduct checks to ensure that the property is as it has been described and that it is legally fit for sale and for human habitation as well as compliant with applicable planning and building registry regulations and free of debt.
+Your Italian property law firm will inspect the contract and advise you of any issues before you sign.
+At this stage, prior to signing, you should also instruct a surveyor to conduct investigations to ensure that the property is as it has been described and that it is legally fit for sale and for human habitation as well as being compliant with applicable planning and building registry regulations and free of debt.
 The survey can be organised through your solicitor.

 Once you have signed the compromesso, you will be required to pay a further deposit of between 20 and 30 per cent of the sale price.
 If at any point after this you decide to pull out, then your deposit will not be refunded.
 If the seller pulls out, he will have to pay you double your deposit.

 When the deposit has been paid, the Notary Public will then carry out their responsibilities.
 In Italy, although selected by the seller, the Notary acts for both seller and buyer.
 The Notary carries out a title search to confirm the legal existence and ownership of the property and that there are no third party rights, mortgages or other encumbrances.
-This process usually takes around 6 to 8 weeks, and your Italian property solicitor will on your behalf make independent checks of everything that has been undertaken.
+This process usually takes around six to eight weeks, and your Italian property lawyer will on your behalf make independent examination of everything that has previously been undertaken.

 When everything is returned to the satisfaction of you and your Italian real estate lawyer, the next stage can commence.
 The final balance is paid, the deed of sale is signed and witnessed by the Notary, and then the required duties paid before the sale can be officially registered.
 The Notary will arrange for the utilities to be transferred to your name and will inform the local police of the change of ownership, in accordance with anti-mafia laws.

-Prior to completion, you will need to obtain an Italian tax code (codice fiscal), which is something else your Italian property solicitor will assist you with.
+Prior to completion, you will need to obtain an Italian tax code (codice fiscal), which is something else your lawyer will assist you with.

 Are there taxes or stamp duty to pay on Italian property?